CytronTechnologies/Hackathon-Penang-2016/README.md

 1. Download the zip file from [here](https://github.com/CytronTechnologies/arduino-device-lib).
 2. Open Arduino IDE, go to **Sketch > Include Library > Add .ZIP Library**, choose the downloaded zip file and click Open.
 3. Open `DeviceInfo` example from **File > Examples > TheThingsNetwork**, and upload to CT-ARM.
-4. Open Serial Monitor and search for DevEUI shown.
-Copy the DevEUI at somewhere else because we are going to use it later.
+4. Open Serial Monitor and search for DevEUI shown. **Copy the DevEUI at somewhere else because we are going to use it later**.

 ## User Registration
 1. Visit this link https://orbiwise-user-registration-bengchet.c9users.io/registration to register a new account.